xebiarohan/Junit-And-Mockito/README.md

 # JUnit And Mockito

-Latest version of Junit is 5.
+Latest version of JUnit is 5.

 Dependencies required
 ```java